hdoo42/Ronna-Burning-OpenStack/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to 42Seoul-region openstack documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Openstack** is a `Open Source Cloud Computing Infrastructure <https://www.openstack.org>`_ that a set of software components that provide common services for *cloud infrastructure*.
 Lumache has its documentation hosted on Read the Docs.

 Check out the :doc:`usage` section for further information, including